johnpankowicz/govmetting-testbfg-2/README.md

 The purpose of this project is to preserve those discussions and make them easily available to all citizens of the community.
 It will do this through a combination of intelligent software and community volunteer effort.

 ## Functional overview

-<p>Shortly after a government meeting takes place, you will be able to:
+Shortly after a government meeting takes place, you will be able to:
 * Receive a summary of issues discussed via text message or email.
 * Optionally receive a full transcript of the meeting via email.

 At any time, you can go online and:
 * Sign up to receive a phone alert or email whenever a specific issue is discussed.
-* Use a more powerful tool to browse a specific meeting.</li>
+* Use a more powerful tool to browse a specific meeting.
-* Search all past meetings for issues discussed.</li>
+* Search all past meetings for issues discussed.
-* See all that was said in the past on any specific issue.</li>
+* See all that was said in the past on any specific issue.
 * See what any specific official said on any specific issue in all past meetings.
 This is especially helpful at election time.

 For a detailed functional design, see: [Functional Design](https://github.com/govmeeting/govmeeting/wiki/functional-design)

+For a demo of some working code, see:  [govmeeting.org](http://govmeeting.org)

 ## Technical overview